 Content

+Ozempic helps the body secrete insulin.
 Regular doses of this injectable medication can help people with type 2 diabetes make insulin for themselves again.
-This can help with managing blood sugar levels and reduce dependency on synthetic insulin.
+This can help manage blood sugar levels and reduce dependency on synthetic insulin.

 Another plus?
 Semaglutide has been shown to reduce the risk of major cardiovascular events, like heart attacks and heart disease, in folks with type 2 diabetes and diagnosed cardiovascular disease.

 The FDA (U.S. Food and Drug Administration) hasn’t approved Ozempic for weight loss.
-However, Wegovy — a different brand-name medication containing semaglutide — is an FDA-approved weight loss medication.
+However, Wegovy is an FDA-approved weight loss medication.

-Typically, semaglutide and similar medications aren’t first-line treatments for diabetes or weight loss.
-Instead, they’re used when nutrition and exercise changes fail to deliver the sort of response that helps you achieve blood sugar control.
+Semaglutide and similar medications aren’t typically first-line treatments for diabetes or weight loss.
+Instead, they’re used when nutrition and exercise changes fail to achieve blood sugar control.

 Whether you’re using Ozempic for diabetes or weight management, it’s important to be aware of the potential side effects.